cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 [Current Limitations and Possible Implementations](#current-limitations-and-possible-implementations) analyze the viability of one of the proposed solutions in the context of CometBFT's architecture based on reactors.
-Subsection [Upgrade Path](#upgrade-path) discusses how CometBFT node can upgrade from a version predating vote extensions, to one featuring it.
+Subsection [Upgrade Path](#upgrade-path) discusses how a CometBFT node can upgrade from a version predating vote extensions, to one featuring it.
-Finally, [Formalization Work](#formalization-work) briefly discusses the work still needed demonstrate the correctness of the chosen solution.
+Finally, [Formalization Work](#formalization-work) briefly discusses the work still needed to demonstrate the correctness of the chosen solution.

 The high level subsections are aimed at readers who are familiar with consensus algorithms, in particular with the Tendermint algorithm described [here](https://arxiv.org/abs/1807.04938),